-1. Vacuum the interior of your vehicle thoroughly.
-Step one is to thoroughly vacuum every last inch of the cabin that you can reach with the hose.
-Pay particular attention to the cracks and crevices where ants or crumbs are liable to be hiding.
+Vacuum the interior of your vehicle thoroughly.
+Step one is to thoroughly vacuum every last inch of your car’s interior that you can reach with the hose.
+Pay particular attention to the cracks and crevices where ants or crumbs can hide.

 Vacuuming serves two purposes.
 First, it gets rid of the ants themselves.
-More importantly, it also removes what lured the ants inside your vehicle.
+More importantly, it also removes what lures the ants inside your vehicle.

 This also includes frequent touchpoints such as the steering wheel, gear shift, parking brake, dashboard, and glove box.
 Cloth seats and carpets should be shampooed to remove embedded dirt and debris.

-3. Wash the outside of your car.
-Once you’ve successfully secured your vehicle’s interior, you can turn your attention to the exterior.
+Wash the outside of your car.
+Once you’ve successfully secured your vehicle’s interior, you can focus on the exterior.

-While you’re at it, give the wheel wells and engine compartment a good hose-down, just in case.
+You should also give the wheel wells and engine compartment a good hose-down.

 Doing so will help flush out any clingers-on who might be waiting in the wings.

-4. Deploy ant traps in common problem areas.
+Deploy ant traps in common problem areas.
 If the ant problem persists despite your best efforts, place a couple of liquid ant baits under each seat.
-Then let worker ants bring the poison back to the rest of the ant colony.
+Then, let worker ants return the poison to the rest of the colony.

-Ants will be drawn to the sweet, syrupy liquid inside the ant baits, which is full of lethal substances (typically borax or similar ingredients).
+Ants will be drawn to the sweet, syrupy liquid inside the ant baits full of lethal substances (typically borax or similar ingredients).

 Natural Methods to Kill Ants in Car